 Shared art experiences can build our communities in a way that nothing else can.
 It’s amazing the potential uncovered when more people are included and the shifts it can precipitate in a community.

 We were so excited to perform our first-ever flash mob at the Dotting of the Eye Ceremony for the Solomons Dragon Boat Festival!
 With 23 performers and nearly 100 spectators, we'd say we "crushed" it!

 Arts4All Collaboratve Programs

 SMCR is working with local arts communities, schools, individuals, and agencies providing services to people living with disabilities in Southern Maryland to guide our projects.
 Planned activities include:

 A Night With Newtowne

 Enjoya night our where you can be you!
 Watch a show performed by the Newtowne Players.
 No need to get up on stage for this one.
 This event is free to SMCR members.

-To celebrate the Solomons Dragon Boat Festival, choreographer Kristin Kauffman will lead participants with developmental differences and those without through a fun, easy and energetic dance to the tune of "Fireball".
+To celebrate the Solomons Dragon Boat Festival, choreographer Kristin Kauffman will lead participants with all abilities through a fun, memorable dance to the tune of "Firework".